CHAPTER I

 §.
 1

-Fundacja Bankowa im.
-Leopolda Kronenberga, hereinafter referred to as the Foundation was established by Bank Handlowy w Warszawie S.A., hereinafter referred to as the Founder, represented by Cezary Stypułkowski, President of the Bank Management Board, pursuant to the notary deed executed before Public Notary Dariusz Wierzchucki on 14 December 1995 under file number A 3731/9.
-The Foundation shall operate on the basis of the provisions of the Act on Foundations and the stipulations of this Charter.
+The Citi Handlowy Leopold Kronenberg Foundation, referred to in the Charter as the "Foundation," was established by Bank Handlowy w Warszawie S.A., hereinafter referred to as the "Founder," represented by Cezary Stypulkowski, President of the Bank's Management Board, by a notarial deed executed before notary Dariusz Wierzchucki on 14 December 1995 under number A 3731/95.
+The Foundation shall conduct its activities under the Foundations Act and this Charter.

 §.
 2

-The Foundation's registered headquarters shall be the capital city of Warsaw.
+The registered office of the Foundation shall be the capital city of Warsaw.

 §.
 3